No paperwork, reliable & promptly approved Payday loans

-On average payday loan terms span a mere two weeks, so more people tend to take out a payday loan in the middle of the month then repay it at the end of the month.
+On average payday loan terms span a mere two weeks, so more people tend to take out a payday loan in the middle of the month.

 Payday loans are unsecured, short term, high-interest loans.

-The loan industry simply boomed overnight and it is estimated that there are over 240 known micro lenders in operation in the UK.
-The latest statistics have revealed that of these 240 providers 3 of them share more than half the market share based on turnover and loan values.
+The loan industry simply boomed overnight and it is estimated that there are over 240 micro lenders in operation in the UK.
+The latest statistics have revealed that of these 240 providers, 3 of them share more than half the market share based on turnover and loan values.

-Generally speaking payday loans are designed to help pay overdue bills, unexpected medical bills, vehicle and household repairs but many times they’re used for other non-emergencies such as purchasing luxury items and funding family outings.
+Generally speaking, payday loans are designed to help pay overdue bills, unexpected medical bills and vehicle and household repairs but, many times they’re used for other non-emergencies such as purchasing luxury items and funding family outings.

-Before you consider a payday loan, it’s recommended that you rule out other ways of getting access to some cash.
-This can include selling any valuables you no longer need, borrowing from family or friends or even asking for an advance on your pay check from your employers.
+Before you consider a payday loan, it’s recommended that you rule out other ways of accessing cash.
+This can include selling valuables you no longer need, borrowing from family or friends or even asking for an advance on your paycheck from your employers.

 How much higher you may ask?

-Only consider a payday loan if you are 100% certain that you will have the money to pay it back – never go into it with the idea that that if you can’t make the payment when you get your pay check you'll just ask for a rollover – this is how a debt spiral begins so think long and hard about it first.
+Only consider a payday loan if you are 100% certain that you will have the money to pay it back.
+Never go into it with the idea that if you can’t make the payment when you get your paycheck as you'll just ask for a rollover.
+This is how a debt spiral begins so think long and hard about it first.

 The reason is that it will suggest that you cannot budget correctly and are experiencing serious financial pressure.

-To get a payday loan you will need to provide proof that you're employed, have an existing check or savings account open for no less than 30 days, and be 18 years or older, have a valid social security or individual taxpayer identification number and be a UK resident.
+To get a payday loan you will need to provide proof that you're employed, have an existing check or savings account open for no less than 30 days, and be 18 years or older.
+You should also have valid social security or individual taxpayer identification number and be a UK resident.

 Some providers have flexible payment options that allow you to pay the payday loan in up to three instalments and you can make an online application 24 hours a day, seven days a week.